Skip to main content

 - What kind of financial support does the program provide for students?

-- Much like other biomedical PhD programs across the United States, the Graduate Group supports you financially during lab rotations, with your PI picking up the responsibility of funding you when you join the lab.
+- Much like other biomedical PhD programs across the United States, the Graduate Group supports students financially during lab rotations, with the PI picking up the responsibility of funding when students join the lab.

 - For fall 2024 and winter 2025, we have offered our rotating students a $10,000/quarter stipend, plus tuition, fees, and health insurance if needed.